apache/ignite/modules/platforms/cpp/odbc/README.txt

 After the installation
 =======================================

-Now Apache Ignite ODBC driver is installed and ready for use.
+Now GridGain ODBC driver is installed and ready for use.
 You can connect to it and use it like to any other ODBC driver.

 For further instruction on the usage of the ODBC driver please refer to the